SedatUygur/React-Event-App/README.md

 Why I use Yarn?
 I think Yarn is better than npm in many ways.
-You can read these articles to understand it better. https://www.whitesourcesoftware.com/free-developer-tools/blog/npm-vs-yarn-which-should-you-choose/ https://medium.com/innovance-company-blog/npm-vs-yarn-vs-pnpm-f71796b9b085
+You can read these articles to understand it better. https://www.whitesourcesoftware.com/free-developer-tools/blog/npm-vs-yarn-which-should-you-choose/

+https://medium.com/innovance-company-blog/npm-vs-yarn-vs-pnpm-f71796b9b085

+yarn add react-scripts

+yarn add typescript (If you want to use the supported typescript version, you can run "yarn add typescript@4.2.4")

+yarn start

 if you can get an error like "an unexpected error occurred ...:ESOCKETTIMEDOUT", you can increase the network timeout "yarn config set network-timeout 300000"